awslabs/kubeflow-manifests/website/content/en/docs/deployment/prerequisites.md

 > Warning: Kubeflow is not compatible with the latest versions of of kustomize 4.x.
 This is due to changes in the order that resources are sorted and printed.
 Please see [kubernetes-sigs/kustomize#3794](https://github.com/kubernetes-sigs/kustomize/issues/3794) and [kubeflow/manifests#1797](https://github.com/kubeflow/manifests/issues/1797).
 We know that this is not ideal and are working with the upstream kustomize team to add support for the latest versions of kustomize as soon as we can.
 - [python 3.8+](https://www.python.org/downloads/) - A programming language used for automated installation scripts.
 - [pip](https://pip.pypa.io/en/stable/installation/) - A package installer for python.
+- [terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli) - An infrastructure as code tool that lets you develop cloud and on-prem resources.
+- [helm](https://helm.sh/docs/intro/install/) - A package manager for Kubernetes

+## Installation options
+Kubeflow on AWS can be installed completely using terraform or using manifests(kustomize, helm).
+If you are looking to install using terraform, navigate directly to one of the Terraform deployment guides.
+To deploy using manifests, proceed to [Create an EKS Cluster guide]({{< ref "/docs/deployment/create-eks-cluster.md" >}})